Borrowing, Circulation & Renewals

-Faculty and instructors may place items on class reserves, request required films be made available via streaming media for their courses, and request library-owned media for screening in the classroom or in Wells Library screening rooms.
+Also, faculty and instructors may request required films be made available via streaming media for their courses, and request library-owned media for screening in the classroom or in Wells Library screening rooms.

 Interlibrary Loan (ILL)